wix-incubator/headless-components/docs/api/PLATFORM_INTERFACE.md

 - `data-has-items` - Boolean indicating if items are present
 - `data-is-loading` - Boolean indicating loading state
 - `data-has-more` - Boolean indicating if more items can be loaded
+- `data-infinite` - Boolean indicating if infinite scroll is enabled

 **Example**